HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 * Using phi-eta segmentation
 * Calorimeter cells defined by a layer in R + phi-eta segment

-# CreateCaloCells algorithm
+# CreateCaloCells

-Cell energy reconstruction from Geant4 energy deposits
+Cell energy reconstruction from Geant4 energy deposits.

 Input: Geant4 hits (EDM: CaloHitCollection)

 Output: Calorimeter cells (EDM: CaloHitCollection)

-Following steps are done
+**Tools used:**
-* Merge Geant4 energy deposits with same cellID (MergeCaloHitsTool)
+* MergeCaloHitsTool: Merge Geant4 energy deposits with same cellID
-* Calibrate Geant4 energy to electromagnetic (EM) scale (CalibrateCaloHitsTool)
+* CalibrateCaloHitsTool: Calibrate Geant4 energy to electromagnetic (EM) scale
-* Prepare random noise hits for each cell (NoiseCaloCellsTool)
+* NoiseCaloCellsTool: Prepare random noise hits for each cell

   A list of all cellIDs are needed for the noise tool (we want to simulate noise in all cells, not only in thouse with signal).
 This is done in the initialize method of the  algorithm.
-This is the only part which is geometry dependent (asuming tube geometry and phi-eta segmentation).
+This is the only part which is geometry dependent (assuming tube geometry and phi-eta segmentation).
-* Merge signal with noise hits (MergeCaloHitsTool)
+* MergeCaloHitsTool: Merge signal with noise hits
-* Filter cell energy and accept only cells with energy above threshold (NoiseCaloCellsTool)
+* NoiseCaloCellsTool: Filter cell energy and accept only cells with energy above threshold

 **Configurables:**
 * hits (input data)